Ramon96/frontend-data/README.md

 # wiki
-Please check out my [Wiki](https://github.com/Ramon96/frontend-data/wiki)
+Please check out my [Wiki](https://github.com/Ramon96/frontend-data/wiki) Here you can find my proces of my documentation and learning goals.

 # Update enter exit
 During this project I learned what is known the update enter exit pattern.